Sppqq/PCControl/readme.md

 1. **Clone the repository:** Use the command `git clone https://github.com/Sppqq/PCControl` to download the project files to your PC.
 2. **Install dependencies:** Navigate to the project directory and run `pip install -r requirements.txt` to install the required libraries.
-3. **Run the start tray script:** Execute `start start_tray.bat` to start the server and create a tray icon for control.
+3. **Run the start tray script:** Execute `start start_tray.py` to start the server and create a tray icon for control.

 ![Tray Icon](https://cdn.discordapp.com/attachments/1045023444980473958/1226890642555146300/image.png?ex=662669f3&is=6613f4f3&hm=1ba37e2955dcd0405e59918dc638dc0b83db870362da882b5cc90cdd8774d4c2&)